Handling iOS push notifications

 - Check Remote notifications to allow your app to receive silent push notifications.

-Step 2: Registering for Push Notifications#
+Step 2: Registering for Push Notifications

-Implement the following in your AppDelegate or SceneDelegate to register for push notifications:
+#Implement the following in your AppDelegate or SceneDelegate to register for push notifications:

 KnockAppDelegate:

-, this will be handled for you automatically.
+If using the KnockAppDelegate, this will be handled for you automatically.

 Manually:

-Step 3: Updating the Message Status of a Push Notification.#
+Step 3: Updating the Message Status of a Push Notification.

-property that includes the corresponding message Id.
+#If a push notification is sent via Knock, it will contain a knock_message_id property that includes the corresponding message Id.
 This can then be used to update the message status.

 KnockAppDelegate: